Skip to content

 • Order marker removal

-• Investigate individual CIFAS marker cases
+• Investigate every individual CIFAS marker case

 Key facts

-Most CIFAS members are FCA-regulated
+Most major CIFAS members are FCA-regulated

-TCF principles support proportionality arguments
+TCF principles can support proportionality arguments

 Need help with a CIFAS marker complaint?

-The system supports your case through every stage — including FCA.
+The system supports your case through every stage, including FCA.